maxs94/prohd/README.md

 9. Go to "Admin" in the top menu and change the admin's account password!

-10. Modify your API-Key in the Character's section, leave the Character ID at "1"!
+10. Modify your API-Key in the Character's section:
+		Add your Character ID (you can get it here: https://api.eveonline.com/eve/CharacterID.xml.aspx?names=YOUR_CHARACTER_NAME) Add your Character Name
+		Add your Key ID and vCode (get it here: https://community.eveonline.com/support/api-key/) (Tick all at "Account and Market", "Public Information" and "Private Information" )

 11. Done.